 - Prospective Students

 - Current Students

-The Doctor of Philosophy in Engineering program provides a student with specialized training customized to meet his or her specific interests and goals.
-Faculty advisors work with each student to structure a graduate program consisting of traditional engineering study, complementary multidisciplinary studies, strong interaction between fellow engineering students, and high quality research.
-The program is based upon the research strengths of faculty, and includes studies in the major engineering disciplines.
-Students receive a Ph.D. of Engineering with a specified track of:
+The Doctor of Philosophy degrees in various Engineering disciplines provide students with specialized training customized to meet their specific interests and goals.
+Faculty advisors in engineering departments work with each student to structure a graduate program consisting of traditional engineering study, complementary multidisciplinary studies, strong interaction between fellow engineering students, and high quality research.
+The Ph.D. programs are based upon the research strengths of faculty, and include studies in the major engineering disciplines.
+Students receive a Ph.D. with a specified major in:

-The program recognizes that effective researchers should have extensive expertise in a specialization (track) coupled with a familiarity and awareness of related research needs and the context for applying that expertise.
-Students enrolled in the Engineering Ph.D. program will develop a broad and inclusive background in the chosen track while also working with faculty from related disciplines to create the interdisciplinary and integrative research paradigms necessary for comprehensive research.
-A principal goal of the program is to produce Ph.D. research engineers for careers that focus on the invention and development of new technologies and advances for the 21 st Century and beyond.
-Activities to develop professional and personal skills are intended through a multidisciplinary emphasis to enable participants to 1) understand the ethical, political, and economic impacts of their research developments and policies and 2) improve their ability to communicate about complex technical subjects in both professional and general settings.
+The above discipline specific Ph.D. programs recognize that effective researchers should have extensive expertise in a specialization coupled with a familiarity and awareness of related research needs and the context for applying that expertise.
+Students enrolled in any of the Ph.D. programs will develop a broad and inclusive background in the chosen track while also working with faculty from related disciplines to create the interdisciplinary and integrative research paradigms necessary for comprehensive research.
+A principal goal of each program is to produce Ph.D. research engineers for careers that focus on the invention and development of new technologies and advances for the 21st Century and beyond.
+Activities to develop professional and personal skills are intended to enable participants to 1) understand the ethical, political, and economic impacts of their research developments and policies and 2) improve their ability to communicate about complex technical subjects in both professional and general settings.